ecargin1/ecargin1.github.io/README.md

 <!-- # World Happiness and Well-Being -->
 <p>How do you quantify happiness?
 What are the factors that contribute to your individual well-being, and does that match with others in your community?</p>

 <p>There is existing data regarding well-being and happiness, but seeing numbers on a page is not enough to gain insights about the feelings of happiness, comfort, and well-being.
-To combat this, we hope to show visualizations summarizing the data on happiness from the World Health Organization (WHO) and well-being from the Organization for Economic Cooperation and Development (OECD).
+To combat this, we hope to show visualizations to summarize and explore happiness data from the World Health Organization (WHO), the World Happiness Report, and well-being data from the Organization for Economic Cooperation and Development (OECD).
 With mental health becoming a larger concern worldwide, we hope to help users find understanding on the factors that contribute to happiness and well-being on an individual and global scale.</p>

 ## Overview and Background